-(B) The party against whom temporary relief is being requested has caused the continuation of two separate ADR sessions or has prolonged the scheduling of ADR in excess of forty-five (45) days from the case was initiated with the ADR Office as described herein for whatever the reason.
+(B) The party against whom temporary relief is being requested has caused the continuation of two separate ADR sessions or has prolonged the scheduling of ADR in excess of forty-five (45) days from the case was initiated with the ADR Office (but no sooner that forty-five [45] days after an answer has been filed or the time to file an answer has expired) as described herein for whatever the reason.
 Although a conditional release will allow the case to be placed on a temporary hearing calendar, it is not a final release and parties may be required to return to ADR following the temporary hearing.